OblikStudio/kirby-simplemap-field/README.md

 - Readonly/disabled support: The map will be disabled when the field has `translate: false` and a non-primary language is selected, for example.
 - UI/UX settings: You can change the map UI (`zoomControl`, `fullscreenControl`...) and UX (`gestureHandling`) directly from your blueprint.
 - Marker settings: Like the map settings, you can also change the various marker functionality via blueprints.
+- Map styling: You can style the map however you wish with styles from [Snazzy Maps](https://snazzymaps.com/).
 - Variable width: Works perfectly with the default Kirby `width` blueprint property, as seen on the screenshots.
 - Height setting: You can set the height of the map as a ratio relative to its width, like `16:9`, `4:3`, `1:1`, any pair of numbers will do.
 - Smart script loading: In case some other plugin loaded Google Maps in the panel already, nothing will be loaded.